matter-labs/zksync-era/prover/docs/03_launch.md

 ### Witness vector generator

 ```
-FRI_WITNESS_VECTOR_GENERATOR_PROMETHEUS_LISTENER_PORT=3420 zk f cargo run --release --bin zksync_witness_vector_generator
+zk f cargo run --release --bin zksync_witness_vector_generator -- --threads 10
 ```

 WVG prepares inputs for prover, and it's a single-threaded time-consuming operation.
-You may run several instances (make sure to use different ports).
+You may run several jobs by changing the `threads` parameter.
 The exact amount of WVGs needed to "feed" one prover depends on CPU/GPU specs, but a ballpark estimate (useful for local development) is 10 WVGs per prover.

 ### Prover